Activity Log Site "JUN-KAN Stream"

 Although the number of Japanese students studying abroad is decreasing, the diverse international experiences, which are the core of this program, will help students grow into global leaders.

-Professor, Department of Electrical Engineering and Computer Science, Graduate School of Engineering
+Professor, Department of Information and Communication, Graduate School of Engineering